More than 3 character to search

 For several years now Poland has been developing its medical tourism branch.
 EU subsidized programs along with top medical services at a fraction of what they would cost in West European countries or the U.S., is making Poland become the medical tourism hub of Europe.
 People don’t just come to visit Warsaw or Cracow anymore, which are in their own right have renowned dental care centers.
 Places like Jelenia Góra or Otwock are attracting more and more visitors.
 This is due to the fact that cities like these, besides their main touristic advantages, also have developed strong medical tourism branches.

-Patients from all over the world can benefit from new medical equipment that has been pouring into the Polish hospitals and clinics.
+Patients from all over the world can benefit from new medical equipment that has been pouring into Polish hospitals and clinics.
 Also, hyper-specialized medical staffs are at your beck and call, ready at a moment’s notice to spring into action.
-The reasons patients choose Poland as their medical destination are numerous, ranging from the low prices and high quality in healthcare, no waiting lists, accessibility and post-op care and recovery to the country’s moderate climate, well developed infrastructure, open-minded culture and the safe social and political environment.
+The reasons patients choose Poland as their medical destination are numerous, ranging from the low prices and high quality in healthcare, no waiting lists, accessibility, and post-op care and recovery to the country’s moderate climate, well-developed infrastructure, open-minded culture, and safe social and political environment.

 Medical Tourism in Poland